mpekalski/MLDocker/README.md

 - OpenBLAS
 - XGBoost

 Probably in the future I will extend it with a couple more ML libraries, but as for now I mainly utilize Tensorflow.
-All versions of libraries can be set through environemnt variables (those should be located in the beginning of reach Dockerfile).
+All versions of libraries can be set through environment variables (those should be located in the beginning of reach Dockerfile).

 # Prerequisites
 ## Docker/nVidia-Docker